Yuan-Ru-Lin/yuan-ru-lin.github.io/content/blog/why-rss.md

 title: Why RSS
 date: 2021-02-12T15:00:00+08:00
 tags: [Reading]
+summary: RSS is an old-fashioned way to receive feeds from creators directly.
+It allows you to access information in a way that is stable, free of distraction and untouched by algorithms.
 ---
 RSS is an old-fashioned way to receive feeds from creators directly.
-It allows you to access information in a way that is
+It allows you to access information in a way that is stable, free of distraction and untouched by algorithms.

-1. stable,
-2. free of distraction and
-3. untouched by algorithms.

 Below are my feeds.